Broomfields/Writing-Projects/README.md

 ## Submodules

-This repository references four submodules.
-Two are public and two are private.
+This repository references five submodules.
+Three are public and two are private.

 ### [WP-Author-Study](https://github.com/Broomfields/WP-Author-Study) — Public